Accounting (ACC)

 Credit Hours: 4.00 Total Contact Hours: 4.00 Lecture Hours: 4.00

 Introduces students to fundamental managerial accounting principles.
-The students will learn the basics to internal accounting processes along with how to determine the cost of a product, study cost behavior and analysis, appropriate profit reporting, budgeting, performance evaluation, differential analysis and capital investment analysis.
+Students will learn the basics of internal accounting processes, product cost determination, cost behavior analysis, profit reporting, budgeting, performance evaluation, differential analysis, and capital investment analysis.

 ACC 1050 — Accounting Software (QuickBooks)